elaifamouez/alx-higher_level_programming/README.md

 0x0D.
 SQL - Introduction -- Working with Mysql Database and Sql Query.

 0x0E.
 SQL - More queries -- Working with SqlQuery and Permissions ,constraints.

+0x12.
+JavaScript - Warm up -- Working with JavaScript Data structures And variables.

+0x12.
+JavaScript - Warm up -- Working with JavaScript language Objects and prototype.